-103. The structure of both the domicile and 183-day tests is such that a person is a resident unless the Commissioner is satisfied as to certain matters in the relevant provisos within the tests.
+- 109. The structure of both the domicile and 183-day tests is such that a person is a resident unless the Commissioner is satisfied as to certain matters in the relevant provisos within the tests.
 While this reserves to the Commissioner the role of reaching the relevant state of satisfaction, in self-assessing your residency status, you should consider how the provisos would apply to you.

-104. You should take a reasonable view of how the Commissioner will regard the matters in the proviso in accordance with the guidance provided in this Ruling.57 Where, for example, you have been in Australia for more than 183 days in an income year but you are on a holiday, you should self-assess as a non-resident.
-Where you are domiciled in
+Australia's self-assessment system places responsibility on you to comply with taxation laws and in certain situations, such as this, you will need to make an assumption about the way in which the Commissioner would apply the residency tests based on your particular facts and circumstances. - 110.
+You should take a reasonable view of how the Commissioner will regard the matters in the proviso in accordance with the guidance provided in this Ruling.
+Where, for example, you have been in Australia for more than 183 days in an income year but you are on a holiday and will return to your home overseas at the conclusion of your holiday, you should self-assess as a non-resident.
+Where you are domiciled in Australia but consistent with the views expressed in this Ruling, it is likely that the Commissioner would consider that you definitely abandoned your Australian residency and commenced living in a permanent way in an overseas town or country, you should self-assess as a non-resident.

-54 This is consistent with the Full Federal Court's view in Addy and the Federal Court's view in Stockton v Commissioner of Taxation [2019] FCA 1679.
-They are also consistent with a number of other Administrative Appeals Tribunal cases which held that a person on a working holiday visa was not a resident.
-This includes Dapper Coelho and Commissioner of Taxation [2020] AATA 2474, where 4 separate applications were heard together; MacKinnon and Commissioner of Taxation [2020] AATA 1647; Schiele and Commissioner of Taxation [2020] AATA 286; Clemens; Jaczenko; and Koustrup.

-55 Division 4 of the Income Tax Rates Act 1986.

-56 Apportionment of the tax-free threshold occurs on a monthly basis.

-57 Subsection 284-15(2) in Schedule 1 of the Taxation Administration Act 1953 provides that where the application of the law involves the exercise of a discretion of the Commissioner, the taxpayer has a reasonably arguable position if it is about as likely as not that the Court will decide that the discretion could be exercised in the way contemplated by the taxpayer.
-Taking this view will protect the taxpayer from penalty.
-This provision and its predecessor (the former subsection 222C(2) of the ITAA 1936) were introduced as a result of self-assessment.

-Australia but consistent with the views expressed in this Ruling, it is likely that the Commissioner would consider that you definitely abandoned your Australian residency and commenced living in a permanent way in an overseas town or country, you should self-assess as a non-resident.